DRUGS ACTING ON THE CENTRAL NERVOUS SYSTEM: A TEACHER’S COMPREHENSIVE GUIDE

-1. General Anaesthetics:
+1. General Anaesthetics

 General anaesthesia is more than just “going to sleep.”
 It is a reversible state of controlled unconsciousness involving analgesia, amnesia, and muscle relaxation.
+General anesthetics are used to induce and maintain anesthesia during surgical procedures.

 The Stages of Anaesthesia (Guedel’s Classification)